Rethinking Resilience

 That's when I ran.

-With each stride across the bridge's span, I felt the dual forces of hope and terror pulling me in opposite directions.
+With each stride across the bridge's span, I felt hope and terror pulling me in opposite directions.
 As I reached the other side, breath clouding in the frigid air, I looked up at my old apartment building.
+This was where it had all begun for me.
+A young man from Aruba, fresh start, the world at my feet.
+I had gained my independence in that building, learned to be an adult in this bold new city.
 A massive mural now adorned its wall: a mother holding her infant child.

 I had no evidence for this.
 No data.
 No analysis.
 Just surrender, and in that surrender, an unexpected peace that felt more true than any calculation I'd ever made.